learn-co-curriculum/dsc-statistical-modeling/README.md

 ## Summary

-In this lesson, we briefly looked at statistical learning theory and its main components.
-We looked at what a statistical model is and what the model parameters.
-We looked at this in the context of the most simple model, a straight line.
-Next, we‘ll see the "learning" part of statistical learning theory by learning slope and intercept parameters of a straight line.
+In this lesson, you briefly looked at statistical learning theory and its main components.
+You looked at what a statistical model is and what the model parameters represent.
+You also got a feel for the differences between independent and dependent variables plus learned about loss and its role in model creation.
+You looked at all of this in the context of a simple model, a straight line.
+Next, you‘ll see the "learning" part of statistical learning theory by learning slope and intercept parameters of a straight line.